 The news that Nicole Kidman, Nashville’s resident movie star, had acquired the rights to The Family Fang, the debut novel by Sewanee’s resident bestselling fiction writer, comes as a surprise to no one who’s read this very cinematic novel about the troubled adult children of two passionate performance artists.
-(Kidman plans to play the role of Camille Fang, the artisit-mother.)
+(Kidman plans to play the role of Annie Fang.)
 Well, it comes as news to no one except, perhaps, the book’s author, Kevin Wilson.
 Chapter 16 caught up with Wilson at the Meacham Writers’ Workshop in Chattanooga and asked him about the movie news:

 Chapter 16: First, congratulations on the great success of The Family Fang.

 Wilson: It’s exciting because it was so unexpected.
 It’s just so difficult for books right now, so this went way beyond what I had even hoped for.

 Chapter 16: And now Nicole Kidman has the screen rights to The Family Fang and is planning to produce and star in the film.
 I’m guessing you’re excited about this news?

 Wilson: I’m very excited about it.
 I love adaptation because I love how you can take an existing work and then it becomes another artist’s own individual piece of art.
 I was the source material but then somebody else takes it and does something new with it.

 Chapter 16: That’s very gracious of you.
 Not all artists feel that way.

 Wilson: Even if—and I can’t imagine such a thing—but even if the movie turned out to be very different, or I didn’t like it as much, I still wrote the book.
 I still know what the book was.
 Nothing is going to change the book.
 And [Kidman and her partners] were just great.
 I really liked what they said about what they wanted to do with the book.